 The choice of a safety PLC with a capability for meeting a Safety Integrity Level of SIL 1, SIL 2 or SIL 3 is a crucial early decision for any company implementing a new SIS, or for a major system upgrade project.

-A safety PLC comes into its own when implementing numerous Safety Instrumented Functions (SIF).
-Where sequences, time delays or more complex logic are a requirement of the application.
+A safety PLC comes into its own when implementing numerous Safety Instrumented Functions (SIF); where sequences, time delays or more complex logic are a requirement of the application that would be too complex for relays or hard-wired logic.

-The safety PLC can efficiently transmit data and alarms to an associated control system and operator workstation via serial communications links.
-The safety system can send useful diagnostics to the control layer without being compromised.
+The safety PLC can efficiently transmit data and alarms to a control system and operator workstation via serial communications links.
+The safety system can send useful diagnostics to the control layer without itself being compromised.

 Hard-wired systems are very effective when there are very few safety functions and little need for remote monitoring of status.